codestreak-in/Git-Usefull-commands-/readme.md

         :- The changes in your current branch must be committed or stashed before you switch

         :- The branch you want to check out should exist in your local

+      There is also a shortcut command that allows you to create and switch to a branch at the same time:

+           git checkout -b <name-of-your-branch>

+           :- This command creates a new branch in your local (-b stands for branch) and checks the branch out to new right after it has been created.

+4. Git Status

+      The Git status command gives us all the necessary information about the current branch.

+        git status

+        :- We can gather information like:

+            Whether the current branch is up to date

+            Whether there is anything to commit, push or pull

+            Whether there are files staged, unstaged or untracked

+            Whether there are files created, modified or deleted